Élton (footballer, born 1989)

-Élton Constantino da Silva (born 20 July 1989), simply known as Élton is a Brazilian professional footballer who plays as defender for Liga II club CSM Reșița.
+Élton Constantino da Silva (born 20 July 1989), simply known as Élton is a Brazilian professional footballer who plays as defender.

 Club career

 Élton started his career with Botafogo-SP in 2008.
 Two years later, he joined Audax.
 After 14 appearances for the club, he switched to Taubaté in 2011 and played there until 2012.
 In 2013, he switched clubs, being transferred to Pandurii Târgu-Jiu in Romania, where his twin brother Erico was playing.
 The following year, he was close to a move to CFR Cluj but eventually remained at Pandurii.
 In 2016, he joined Lithuanian side Žalgiris Vilnius.